Cloakevan/Parkitect-Aquarium-Mod/README.md

 # Parkitect-Aquarium-Mod
-Repository for the 'Aquarium Mod', a custom asset pack for Parkitect.
+This is a repository for the 'Aquarium Mod'.
+A custom, underwater themed, asset pack for Parkitect.